Co-founder and consultant

 Identifying the need for group supports within organisations led us to facilitate a space for personal development and wellbeing.
-We ran this every Friday morning and welcomed people from all different walks of life in to the group.
-This created opportunities for people to creatively express themselves, engage in discussion and relate this to everyday life.
+We ran a creative space every Friday morning and welcomed people from all different walks of life in to the group.
+This created opportunities for people to express themselves, engage in discussion and relate this to everyday life.

 This led us to being invited to facilitate groups for many organisations out in the community as well as in our own premises and Red Door Studio began to be known throughout County Galway.
-Despite our obstacles to expanding further of finding suitable venues and appropriate times for participants to attend, we felt we were in a good momentum to expand.
+We felt we were in a good momentum to expand.
 Then the Covid-19 pandemic hit and we found ourselves with an opportunity to reset and look at our business from a different point of view.
 We started providing workshops and training online which was challenging but created great learning experiences for us to build upon and expand our customer base.

 Inspired by a few queries from the corporate sector we decided to look into the needs and wants of this sector in relation to wellbeing in the workplace.
 We interviewed people in relevant positions to find out their insights on how creativity can positively impact wellbeing in the workplace.... and we learnt a lot!
 People identified that - supports within corporations need to be proactive rather than reactive - good mental health has a huge impact on productivity and overall satisfaction in the workplace - meaningful social connection is essential to fulfilment in the workplace.

 Although there were differing views on what wellbeing and creativity meant we found agreement that expressing ourselves in a fun way and reflecting in a group organically creates meaningful connections.
 Creativity has a lot to offer in relation to wellbeing and overall workplace satisfaction.